 *Due to the mechanism of action, it can take up to six months to perceive symptomatic benefit from the use of 5α-reductase inhibitors

-Patients who are refractory to medical management or develop a significant sequlae of benign prostatic hyperplasia (e.g. high pressure retention) will be referred for potential surgical management.
+Patients who are refractory to medical management or develop a significant sequlae of BPH (e.g. high pressure retention) will be referred for potential surgical management.
+Various surgical procedures are available, ranging from minimally invasive (Rezum/Steam treatment and UroLift) to more invasive (TURP procedure, GreenLight PVP, and HOLEP procedure).

 A Holmium Laser Enucleation of the Prostate (HoLEP) procedure involves using a Holmium:YAG laser used to heat and dissect sections of prostate into the bladder.
 It is becoming increasing more prevalent in use due to excellent outcomes and reduced post-operative complications, its use only being limited due to it being a technically challenging procedure.

-Other surgical methods used for BPH include PVP (Photoselective Vaporization of the Prostate), TUVP (Transurethral Vapourization of the Prostate), and TUMT (Transurethral Microwave Thermotherapy).
-Although used less commonly simple prostatectomy using open or minimally invasive surgical techniques remain an option for patients with large prostates.
+Although used less commonly, simple prostatectomy using open or minimally invasive surgical techniques remain an option for patients with large prostates.

 The main complication of BPH is high-pressure retention, where chronic or acute-on-chronic urinary retention results in a post-renal kidney injury.
-Other complications of the condition include recurrent UTIs or significant haematuria episodes.
+Other complications of the condition include recurrent urinary tract infections or significant haematuria episodes.

 - Benign prostatic hyperplasia is very common and the risk of the condition increases with age